mehulagg/gitlab/doc/development/performance.md

 ## Banzai pipelines and filters

 When writing or updating [Banzai filters and pipelines](https://gitlab.com/gitlab-org/gitlab/-/tree/master/lib/banzai), it can be difficult to understand what the performance of the filter is, and what effect it might have on the overall pipeline performance.

-Benchmarks can be performed by running
+To perform benchmarks run:

 ```shell
 bin/rake benchmark:banzai
 ```

-It will generate output like this
+This command generates output like this:

 ```plaintext
 --> Benchmarking Full, Wiki, and Plain pipelines